What can you make out of ashes?

 Wood ash can be used as a non-chemical pest repellent.
 Combine one cup of wood ashes and one cup of hydrated lime in two gallons of water to keep leaf-eating bugs away from your plants.
 This liquid should be sprayed over the tops and bottoms of the vegetation.

-Crawling bugs and slugs dislike ashes, therefore a circle of ashes around a plot or around individual plants will help repel pests such as cutworms, slugs, and snails.
-Wood ash applications, whether liquid or dry, must be replenished every day or two, and after any rain, to safeguard your crops.
+Crawling bugs and slugs dislike ashes.
+Therefore a circle of ashes around a plot or individual plants will help repel pests such as cutworms, slugs, and snails.
+Wood ash applications, whether liquid or dry, must be replenished every day or two after rain to safeguard your crops.

 4. Algae management